risi-kondor/ptens/python/docs/source/linmaps.rst

  Ptensor0(1,2,3):
  [ 0 1 2 3 4 ]

-Similarly, there is only on way to map a 1'st order Ptensor to 0'th order ptensor, and that is to sum the input along the atom dimension, i.e., :math:`B_c=\sum_i A_{i,c}`:
+There is only on way (up to scaling) to map a 1'st order Ptensor to 0'th order ptensor, and that is to sum the input along the atom dimension, i.e., :math:`B_c=\sum_i A_{i,c}`:

 .. code-block:: python